bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

-Validating Axon.ivy projects and resources
+Validating Axon Ivy projects and resources
 ------------------------------------------

-Axon.ivy comes with various validators which verify that projects and its resources do not have any errors.
+Axon Ivy comes with various validators which verify that projects and its resources do not have any errors.
 After a resource has changed the responsible validator will run automatically and report errors or warnings.